TajaKuzman/Cross-Lingual-and-Cross-Dataset-Experiments-with-Genre-Datasets/README.md

 ## Overview of the task

-I will perform cross-dataset and cross-lingual text classification (automatic genre identification) experiments to explore comparability of two genre-annotated corpora, English CORE corpus and Slovene GINCO corpus.
-To this end, I will 1) train and test on the same dataset to obtain baseline results, 2) train on Slovene corpus and test on English corpus (cross-lingual classification) to see how appropriate whether we can achieve cross-lingual transfer by using these two datasets, 3) train on Slovene corpus, machine-translated to English, and test on English corpus (cross-dataset classification) to explore comparability of corpora while minimising the impact of the language.
+I perform cross-dataset and cross-lingual text classification (automatic genre identification) experiments to explore comparability of two genre-annotated corpora, English CORE corpus and Slovene GINCO corpus.
+To this end, I 1) train and test on the same dataset to obtain baseline results, 2) train on Slovene corpus and test on English corpus (cross-lingual classification) and vice versa to see whether we can achieve cross-lingual transfer by using these two datasets, 3) train on Slovene corpus, machine-translated to English, and test on English corpus (cross-dataset classification) to explore comparability of corpora while minimising the impact of the language.

+In addition to this, I compare two multilingual Transformer models on these tasks: (base-sized) XLM-RoBERTa and CroSloEngual BERT.

 ### Datasets
-We will perform experiments on 3 datasets, all using the GINCORE labels:
+We perform experiments on 3 datasets, all using the GINCORE labels:
 * Slovene GINCO (SL_GC),
 * English CORE (EN_C)
 * machine-translated GINCO (MT_GC: SL_GC, machine-translated to English)

 ### Experiments:
-I'll do one run of each experiment.
+I did one run of each experiment.

-1.	in-dataset experiments:
-    * train and test on SL_GC
-    * train and test on EN_GC
-    * train and test on MT_GC

-2. cross-lingual experiment:
-    * train on SL_GC, test on EN_GC

-3. cross-dataset experiment (on English train and test split, to minimise the impact of cross-lingual learning):
-    * train on MT_GC, test on EN_GC

-In practice, I will train each model once and then test it parallely on multiple test datasets.
-Out of interest, I will also analyse cross-lingual and cross-dataset results in the other directions (that won't be included in the paper):
+In practice, I train each model once and then test it parallely on multiple test datasets.
+Out of interest, I also analyse cross-lingual and cross-dataset results in the other directions:

 1. train on SL_GC, test on:
     * SL_GC (in-dataset)
     * EN_GC (cross-lingual)